-The OPUS Camp is a tremendous value.
-While private music lessons in a studio can cost up to $100 an hour as taught by a faculty member, OPUS campers receive an intensive six and a half day experience with more than 20 professional faculty and over 12 teaching assistants.
+The OPUS Camp has tremendous economic incentive as well.
+While music lessons in a studio may cost over $100 an hour as taught privately by an OPUS faculty member, OPUS campers receive an intensive week classes with more than 20 professional faculty and over 12 teaching assistants.
 The teacher to student ratio is very high (1 to 3 or 4) and the group sees multiple coaches, enabling each child to receive individually-attended and versatile instruction.
 OPUS is mindful of blurring social distinction, leveling the playing field regardless of race and age, by encouraging minorities to participate as students, teaching assistants and faculty, and presenting high-quality music to underserved audiences in the community including but not limited to senior citizens, veterans, and other underrepresented populations.
 The camp is popular and joyful, attracting many of same enthusiastic students year after year.

 “Music camp is a place to be with other students or other young people of their age who are excited about music… a lot of progress takes place quickly at music camp because of the energy that’s there.
 Just the whole environment makes it exciting and therefore a lot of good things happen.”